This course requires 2 options.

 Here is another solo performance by Cailin, to give you an idea what is involved.

-We also do Composition.
-This is where you compose two pieces of music.
-You may use music technology to create and record your work.
+It's not all about performing.
+We study songs form a range of genres to assist you with your own creative work.
+You can use music technology to create and record your ideas.
 Composition occurs throughout the year and we submit your best work as a portfolio which goes off for external moderation.

 Subject Overview